dcalab/p4-mapreduce-w17-public/spec/Spec.md

 At each point of the execution (mapping, grouping, reducing) the master should attempt to evenly distribute work among all available workers.
-If a worker dies will it is executing a task, the master will have to assign that task to another worker.
+If a worker dies while it is executing a task, the master will have to assign that task to another worker.
+You should mark the failed worker as dead, but don't remove it from the master's internal data structures.
 Your master should attempt to maximize concurrency, but avoid duplication - that is, don't send the same job to different workers until you know that the worker who was previously assigned that task has died.

 Getting Started
 ---------------